Susan Atkins: Death

-Atkins died on September 24, 2009, at the Central California Women's facility in Chowchilla.
-A prison spokesperson announced to reporters that her cause of death was listed as natural causes.
+Atkins died of brain cancer on September 24, 2009, at the Central California Women's Facility in Chowchilla.
+A prison spokesperson announced to reporters that her cause of death was listed as "natural causes".
 Her husband, James Whitehouse, subsequently released a statement saying that "Her last whispered word was 'Amen'."

 Media portrayals

 Atkins was portrayed by Nancy Wolfe in the 1976 made-for-TV film Helter Skelter, and by Marguerite Moreau in that film's 2004 remake.
 She was played by Maureen Allisse in The Manson Family (2003), by Anjelica Scannura in Manson, My Name Is Evil (2009), by Devanny Pinn in House of Manson (2014), by Ambyr Childers in the 2015 TV series Aquarius, by Sarah Paulson in American Horror Story: Cult, by Kristine Hayworth in Prettyface, by Marianne Rendon in Charlie Says, and by Mikey Madison in Once Upon a Time in Hollywood.